 In this paper, we employed local, kernel-based learning for the online approximation of a multi-valued mapping.
 This approach is based on the key insight that an approximation of such mappings from data is globally an ill-posed problem, while it is locally well-defined.
 Our proposed method uses an online procedure for updating the local model by inserting and removing data points.
 We further proposed a parametrization for the local model that allows learning task-space tracking control.
 The update procedures and the model are formulated in the kernel framework, where the resulting parameters can be incrementally learned online.
+The resulting framework has open parameters based on the smoothness for dynamics mapping.
+To determine a measures of this smoothness is an important open issue which needs to be addressed in future, follow-up research projects.
 As evaluation, we showed that the approach was able to learn torque prediction models for task-space tracking of redundant robots in several setups.
 The experiments are performed both on a simulated 3-DoF robot and the simulated 7-DoF Barrett WAM.
-The results show that the presented kernel-based approach can be used to approximate multivalued mappings for task-space tracking control.
-Future work includes the implementation on real robots and investigation in stability issues.
-Furthermore, practical problems need to be considered in more details, such as gain tuning and efficient implementation.
+The results show that the presented kernel-based approach can be used to approximate multi-valued mappings for task-space tracking control.